telip007/Portfolio/README.md

 # Portfolio

-Hi, I'm Talip 👋 Currently studying computer science in 🇩🇪 and part-time iOS Developer.
-For long time I felt like I need a portfolio to showcase the projects I worked on but felt too lazy to get started.
-Now with [Plot](https://github.com/JohnSundell/Plot) being open sourced I wanted to try it out and thought that building a small portfolio with it would be a nice way to experiment with it.
+Hi, I'm Talip 👋 I currently study computer science in 🇩🇪 and am a part-time iOS Developer.
+For a long time, I felt like I need a portfolio to showcase the projects I worked on but felt too lazy to get started.
+Now with [Plot](https://github.com/JohnSundell/Plot) being open-sourced, I wanted to try it out and thought that building a small portfolio with it would be a nice way to experiment with it.

 ## Work in progress